-8. What action can the Standards Sub-Committee take where a Member has failed to comply with the Code of Conduct?
+8.0 What action can the Standards Sub-Committee take where a Member has failed to comply with the Code of Conduct?

-8.1 The Sub-Committee may decide to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
-Accordingly the Sub-Committee may consider:-

-- i) A formal letter to the Councillor found to have breached the code; - ii) Formal censure by motion; - iii) Publish its findings that a member has broken the code of conduct in respect of the member's conduct; - iv) Report its findings to the Authority [or to the Parish Council] for information; - Advise the member's Group Leader of the finding; Instruct the Monitoring Officer to [or recommend that the Parish Council] arrange training for the member; Withdraw [or recommend to the Parish Council that it withdraws] facilities provided to the member by the Council, such as a computer, website and/or email and Internet access - vi) Issue a press release or other appropriate publicity; - 8.3 The Sub-Committee has no power to suspend or disqualify the Member or to withdraw Members' or special responsibility allowances.
+- 8.1 The Sub-Committee may decide to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
+Accordingly the Sub-Committee may consider:- - 8.2 - i.
+A formal letter to the Councillor found to have breached the code; - ii.
+Formal censure by motion; - iii.
+Publish its findings that a member has broken the code of conduct in respect of the member's conduct; - iv.
+Report its findings to the Authority [or to the Parish Council] for information; - Advise the member's Group Leader of the finding; Instruct the Monitoring Officer to [or recommend that the Parish Council] arrange training for the member; Withdraw [or recommend to the Parish Council that it withdraws] - Withdraw [or recommend to the Parish Council that it withdraws] facilities provided to the member by the Council, such as a computer, website and/or email and Internet access - v.
+Issue a press release or other appropriate publicity; - 8.3 The Sub-Committee has no power to suspend or disqualify the Member or to withdraw Members' or special responsibility allowances.

-9. What happens at the end of the hearing?
+9.0 What happens at the end of the hearing?

-9.1 At the end of the hearing, the Chairperson will state the decision of the Standards Hearing Sub-Committee as to whether the Member failed to comply with the Code of Conduct and as to any actions which the Sub-Committee resolves to take.

-9.2 The Monitoring Officer will prepare a formal decision notice in consultation with the Chairperson of the Sub Committee, and send a copy to you, to the Member and to the Town or Parish Council, making that decision notice available for public inspection.
+- 9.1 At the end of the hearing, the Chairman will state the decision of the Standards Hearing Sub-Committee as to whether the Member failed to comply with the Code of Conduct and as to any actions which the Sub-Committee resolves to take. - 9.2 The Monitoring Officer will prepare a formal decision notice in consultation with the Chairman of the Sub Committee, and send a copy to you, to the Member and to the Town or Parish Council, making that decision notice available for public inspection.

-10. Who are the Standards Hearing Sub-Committee?
+10.0 Who are the Standards Hearing Sub-Committee?